-The branch of automobile industry originated in the 80-90s of the XIXth century in France and Germany and in the end of the XIX – the beginning of the XXth centuries it emerged in England, Austria-Hungary, Italy, USA, Belgium, Canada, Switzerland, Sweden, and the Russian Empire.
+The branch of the automobile industry originated in the 80-90s of the 19th century in France and Germany and in the end of the 19th – the beginning of the 20th centuries.
+It emerged in England, Austria-Hungary, Italy, USA, Belgium, Canada, Switzerland, Sweden, and the Russian Empire.

-The automobile industry was created in the USSR since the 1930s.
+The automobile industry was created in the USSR in the 1930s.

-In the 1950-60th years the automobile industry began to develop intensively in Japan, Brazil, Mexico, Argentina, Spain and narrow-mindedly – in India, the People’s Republic of China, and a number of other countries.
+In the 1950s-60s, the automobile industry began to develop intensively in Japan, Brazil, Mexico, Argentina, Spain, and narrow-mindedly, in India, the People’s Republic of China, and a number of other countries.

-Since the middle of the 1970s machines with automatic control and automated production lines with industrial manipulating robots received the wide circulation in the automobile industry.
+Since the middle of the 1970s, machines with automatic control and automated production lines with industrial manipulating robots received wide circulation in the automobile industry.

-In the beginning of the 1980s, Japan deprived the rank of the world leader of automobile industry from the USA and in the middle of the decade, intensive development of car production in South Korea began.
-In the 1990s – the beginning of 2000s in some European post socialist countries car production was modernized with the help of the leading Western European car manufactures.
+In the beginning of the 1980s, Japan deprived the rank of the world leader of the automobile industry from the USA and in the middle of the decade, intensive development of car production in South Korea began.
+In the 1990s, through the beginning of the 2000s, in some European post socialist countries, car production was modernized with the help of the leading Western European car manufactures.

 Japanese car manufactures

 Until the middle of the 19th century, the wheel in Japan was almost under prohibition.
 However, having proclaimed itself a civilized country, Japan stepped 150 years ago on a new road of development and it turned out to move along more comfortably on wheels.